 Tiffany Trump Debuts Grown-Out Bangs & Rocks Stylish Coat For Surprise Trip To Cleveland — Pics

-President Donald Trump’s daughter Tiffany and Ivanka exuded sophisticated sexy when joining him for a trip to Ohio to deliver a speech on March 29.
+President Donald Trump’s daughters Tiffany and Ivanka exuded sophisticated sexy when joining him for a trip to Ohio to deliver a speech on March 29.
 Pics!

 President Donald Trump, 71, took a trip to Richfield, Ohio on Thursday, March 29, where he touted his infrastructure plan.
 He was joined on the trip by daughter and White House aid Ivanka Trump, 36, as well his younger daughter Tiffany Trump, 24.
 Tiffany has rarely been spotted with her polarizing father since he took office in 2017.
 The sisters dressed to impress for the occasion as they braved a rainstorm on the tarmac at Cleveland Hopkins International Airport.
 Ivanka chose a beige sweater and slacks which she covered with a matching tench coat.
 She completely the look with a pair of stylish beige heels.